Cora De Leon

-In addition to teaching, Ms. de Leon is currently a member of a multi-site research team, funded by the Michael J. Fox Foundation.
-The research examines potential associations between Parkinson’s Disorder and affective disorders.
-Ms. de Leon also is a member of the Sarah Lawrence Institutional Review Board.
+In addition to teaching, Professor de Leon has recently completed work as a member of a multi-site research team, funded by the Michael J. Fox Foundation.
+The research examined potential associations between Parkinson’s Disorder and affective disorders.
+Professor de Leon also is a member of the Sarah Lawrence Institutional Review Board.

-Ms. de Leon has taught at Sarah Lawrence College, Hunter College, and Borough of Manhattan Community College teaching subjects ranging from research methodology to comprehensive health education.
+Professor de Leon has taught at Sarah Lawrence College, Hunter College, and Borough of Manhattan Community College on subjects ranging from research methodology to comprehensive health education.